AnnaAnge/reverse_apks/README.md

 ```

 ## What's the meaning of this?
-If you want to reverse engineer for **ethical security testing reasons** an .apk file (which is the executable of an Android app) then you can use apktool and dex2jar.
+If you want to reverse engineer for **ethical security testing** an .apk file (which is the executable of an Android app) then you can use apktool and dex2jar.

 So this app does this for you or me :smiling_imp:.